Copy-to-clipboard in React with TypeScript

 Introduction

-In this blogpost I am going to demonstrate how to create a copy-to-clipboard functionality using React and TypeScript.
+In this blog post I am going to demonstrate how to create a copy-to-clipboard functionality using React and TypeScript.

 For this purpose I implement a simple application.
 This application displays one button.
 When clicked, the current number of milliseconds elapsed since the epoch gets copied to the clipboard.